madhug-nadig/articles/_posts/2017-03-04-implementing-k-means-clustering-from-scratch-in-python.md

 ## Handling Data:

-I've modified the original data set and have added the header lines.
-You can find the modified dataset [here](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch/blob/master/data/chronic_kidney_disease.csv).
+I'm using the normalized data set and have added the header lines.
+You can find the dataset [here](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch/blob/master/data/chronic_kidney_disease.csv).

-The original dataset has the data description and other related metadata.
-You can find the original dataset from the UCI ML repo [here](https://archive.ics.uci.edu/ml/datasets/Chronic_Kidney_Disease).

 The first thing to do is to read the csv file.
 To deal with the csv data data, let's import Pandas first.
 Pandas is a powerful library that gives Python R like syntax and functioning.